anuroopjajoba3/WILDCATCHER-SYLLABUS-CHECKER/DockerREADME.md

 ## Building and Running the Docker Container

-This guide explains how to build and run the Docker container for this project, both locally and on a remote VM (e.g., whitemountain server).
+This guide explains how to build and run the Docker container for this project on the vm, but it can be run locally the same way for development.

 ---